DEALING WITH BULLYING

 How schools can help

-Listen to children and young people carefully and try to understand what is happening to them and how it might feel
+- Listen to children and young people carefully and try to understand what is happening to them and how they might feel.

 (1) Sentenac M, et al. Victims of bullying among students with a disability or chronic illness and their peers: a cross-national study between Ireland and France.
 J Adol Health online, 2010.